Climate change: Impacts on forests

 The CFS is also working with provinces, territories, universities and industry to develop decision support tools for managers and policy-makers.

 Canada’s forests cover a greater land area and store more carbon than do the forests of almost any other nation.
 How Canada manages its forests is therefore a global concern.
-Recognizing this responsibility, Canada is actively engaged in international negotiations on climate change.
-It is also involved in numerous research and monitoring projects aimed at understanding how climate change will affect forests and how forest changes will in turn affect climate.
+Recognizing this responsibility, Canada is actively engaged in numerous research and monitoring projects aimed at understanding how climate change will affect forests and how forest changes will in turn affect climate.

 - Date modified: